cms-outreach/ispy-analyzers/README.md

 For `AOD` there is an example cfg file [here](https://github.com/cms-outreach/ispy-analyzers/blob/master/python/ispy_AOD.py) and for `miniAOD` there is an example cfg file [here](https://github.com/cms-outreach/ispy-analyzers/blob/master/python/ispy_miniAOD.py).

+#### Are there more example configuration files?

+Yes.
+There are many configuration file examples to be found in [these repositories](https://gitlab.cern.ch/cms-comms/public-displays).

 #### How do I know what is in the data file?

 In a CMSSW environment you can run the command `edmDumpEventContent [input file name]` which will dump the information on what objects and collections